aysedeniz09/aysedeniz09.github.io/CV.markdown

 Bloom, M., & **Lokmanoglu, A.** `(2020)`.
 From Pawn to Knights: The Changing Role of Women’s Agency in Terrorism? *Studies in Conflict & Terrorism*, 1–16.
 [DOI](https://doi.org/10.1080/1057610X.2020.1759263)

-Kaczkowski, W., Lokmanoglu, A., & Winkler, C. `(2019)`.
+Kaczkowski, W., **Lokmanoglu, A.**, & Winkler, C. `(2019)`.
 Definitions matter: A comparison of the global terrorism database and the U.S. governmental reports of terrorist incidents in Western Europe, 2002-2016. *Cambridge Review of International Affairs*, 1–18.
 [DOI](https://doi.org/10.1080/09557571.2019.1705246)

 ### Book Chapters